The Do's & Don'ts Of Boosting Fertility, According To Women's Health Experts

 Do: Enjoy your morning coffee or matcha.

 While caffeine has been deemed the devil in many forums for women struggling with fertility, there is only modest medical data to support this notion.
 Again, that age-old adage "everything in moderation" is key.
-Moderate caffeine consumption, defined by the American Society of Reproductive Medicine as one to two cups of coffee a day (or the equivalent of about 100 to 200 mg per day), does not appear to increase a woman's risk of infertility or poor pregnancy outcome.
+Moderate caffeine consumption, defined by the American Society of Reproductive Medicine as one to two cups of coffee a day (or the equivalent of about 100 to 200 mg per day), does not appear to increase a woman's risk of fertility struggles or poor pregnancy outcome.
 Five cups or more, on the other hand, might.
 So as long as you're not drinking to excess, don't stress about that morning latte.

 Don't: Stress too much about that glass of wine.

 Alcohol has been lauded and lambasted when it comes to health issues.
 And many reproductive-age women find themselves wondering: Does a glass of red a day really keep the baby away?
 The answer: Unless you have a really heavy hand, it probably doesn't.
 While alcohol in excess is a no-no for a pregnant woman, there is not much data out there on what it does (if anything) to one's fertility.
 It has not been shown to decrease egg quantity or quality.
 Additionally, it has no impact on a woman's ability to ovulate, the function of her fallopian tubes, or her partner's sperm.
-In moderation, it hasn't been clearly linked to infertility or miscarriage either.
+In moderation, it hasn't been clearly linked to pregnancy challenges or pregnancy loss either.
 And while we'd never tell you to booze up to boost fertility, some studies have shown that women who drank wine conceived at a faster rate than those who didn't.

 Do: Get familiar with your cycle.